IBM/itaa-docs/docs/enterprise/Overview-ITAA.md

 ![Architect Assistant - Table of Contents](../../images/CA-TOC-2.1.png)

+The ToC, shown above, is the default for architectures created in the tool.
 This standard structure directly supports the details of a specific solution architecture, but can also be used to manage a set architecture building blocks which are described as a **architecture pattern** within the tool.
 This may be a library of reusable standard *parts* or a more integrated set of reusable content.
 These *architecture patterns* typical get used as a source resource for copying a subset of the pattern asset into a target architecture.
-This is useful to be able to consistently use these building blocks in multiple architecture
+This is useful to be able to consistently use these building blocks in multiple architecture.

+IT Architect Assistant does support multiple ToC templates.
+A template defines the available artifact types along with the display name and order in which they will appear within the ToC for an architecture with that template applied.
+This feature of "custom" ToC templates supports assets that have a different focus (e.g. TOGAF, etc) and/or teams or clients that use different terminology for artifact types or prefer to focus on only a subset of the standard artifact types during architecture documentation.

-An architecture is what is addressable via search, can be edited, copied or deleted.
+Note that an architecture is what is addressable via search, can be edited, copied or deleted.
 In Architect Assistant, an architecture can be selected via a **card** that will appear in either your workspace or in the search area.

 ## Workspace, Search, and [Dashboard]
 When a user logs into Architect Assistant they are presented with two (2) or potentially three (3) tabs.